cdl-saarland/rv/README.md

 ### Usage

 1. Annotate vectorizable loops with `#pragma clang loop vectorize(assume_safety) vectorize_width(W)` where W is the desired vectorization width.
-2. Invoke clang with `-Xclang -load -Xclang libRV.so -mllvm -rv-loopvec`.
+2. Invoke clang with `-fplugin=libRV.so -mllvm -rv-loopvec`.
 We recommend to also disable loop unrolling `-fno-unroll-loops`.

 ## Getting started on the code